 Many of us are simply itching for a holiday.
 Unfortunately, international borders remain closed for now, but luckily there’s a lot to offer in our own backyard, with different states and territories offering incentives to get out and explore.

-The most open voucher scheme seems to be in Queensland, offering vouchers for anyone willing to go there - if you can get across the infamously hot-and-cold border.
-Others are restricted to residents only.
-Further, there’s no free lunch with these schemes as you usually need to make a booking at least double what the voucher is worth.
+However, there’s usually no free lunch with these schemes as you usually need to make a booking at least double what the voucher is worth.
 But, it’s for a good cause, so if you’re looking for a holiday, it’s worth considering these schemes.